 Digital banks tend to have better services in terms of foreign currency.
 Some let you hold multiple currencies in your account while others facilitate faster international transfers at lower fees than standard banks.

 Not every mobile bank has a full banking licence.
 In Singapore, MAS only recently announced that the government will issue up to five digital bank licences that non-banking enterprises may apply for – up to two will be digital full bank licences and up to three will be digital wholesale bank licences.
 However, the digital banking model is not entirely new in Singapore as various lenders or digital payments startups have been allowed to operate with MAS’s remittance licence.

 For example, digital bank Revolut has been granted a remittance licence by MAS and operates as a Stored Value Facility holder.
 This means that Revolut may conduct its mobile banking business in Singapore, but your money may not be covered by a government guarantee.
 However, there are still safeguards in place as these banks are required to keep your deposits in an account with a separate bank, which you can then claim back if something goes wrong.

-You generally sign up for a bank account in Singapore at a branch, but you can also do it online.
-With digital banks in Singapore, you can only sign up on your smartphone.
-In addition, you won’t get access to Internet banking on your computer with most digital banks.
+You generally sign up for a bank account in Singapore at a branch, but you also have the option to do it online.
+With digital banks in Singapore, you can only sign up on your smartphone and most of them don’t provide access to Internet banking from your computer.